 September 11, 2001.
 No American can forget that date, blackened by history into the calendar.
 On that day, nineteen emissaries of Osama bin Laden’s al Qaeda boarded four separate US airplanes.
 Their diabolical plan was to kill as many victims as possible.
-As we reflect on the tragic events that unfolded fifteen years ago, PRIME Insurance Agency in Lakewood, NJ joins Americans everywhere in solemn commemoration.
+As we reflect on the tragic events that unfolded sixteen years ago, PRIME Insurance Agency in Lakewood, NJ joins Americans everywhere in solemn commemoration.

 9 Sobering Facts about 9/11

 - American Airlines’ early morning Flight 11 traveling from Boston, MA veered off its path toward Los Angeles, California and flew purposely toward New York City.